| No. | Stadium Name | Home To | Capacity | Description |

-If there's a more intimidating place for away fans to watch football or opposition players to
+If there's a more intimidating place for away fans who watch football live or opposition players to

 have to play it, then we've yet to come across it.
 Situated as it is in the colourful La Boca